grammyjs/website/site/docs/guide/context.md

 >;
 ```

-The order of context flavours does not matter, you can combine them in any order you like.
+The order of context flavors does not matter, you can combine them in any order you like.